MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-semantic-chunking.md

 You can use the Azure portal, REST APIs, or an Azure SDK package to [create a data source](search-howto-indexing-azure-blob-storage.md).

 > [!TIP]
 > Upload the [health plan PDF](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/health-plan) sample files to your supported data source to try out the Document Layout skill and structure-aware chunking on your own search service.
 The [Import and vectorize data](search-get-started-portal-import-vectors.md) wizard is an easy code-free approach for trying out this skill.
+Be sure to select the **default parsing mode** to use structure-aware chunking.
+Otherwise, the [Markdown parsing mode](search-how-to-index-markdown-blobs.md) is used instead.

 ## Create an index for one-to-many indexing